Strength Training : building a foundation.

 Those that are stiff and ridged are below.
 Those that are soft and supple are above- Lao Tzu

 Traditional body weight training will reinforce your mobility and is the foundation to proper martial art.
+I trained in martial mobility and calisthenics for more then 20 years before I moved into weight training.

 Note: Many of the skills shown here for strength training in martial art should be considered advanced unless you want to fuck up your back or worse.
 You should listen to me.
 Mastering the progressions is the intelligent way of doing things.
 Be mindful in what you attempt and always follow the advice of your instructor!
 Haste in training is a mistake made by many.
 There are no shortcuts.
 No pills and no powders will develop what we seek.
 Discipline in training is what enables skill to develop–and that is up to you to manifest.